bytefish/bytefish.de/blog/aspnetcore_rebac.md

 authorizing access to an organizations resources, such as our tasks.
 Highly simplified, a user is being assigned to a set of roles, where each role represents the users role within the organization.

-In to our Task Management system, a regular user might be able to view tasks, while it requires elevated rights to actually delete a task.
-Likewise a user being assigned to the role *Software Development* should probably not be permitted to edit tasks created by the *Human Resources* people.
+In our Task Management system, a regular user might be able to view tasks, while it requires elevated rights to actually delete a task.
+Likewise a user being assigned to the role *Software Development* should probably not be permitted to update tasks created by the *Human Resources* people.

 That said, there was recently a great Microsoft DevBlogs article by Stewart Adam, that discusses designing Role-based Access Control for applications and it's a great read.
 It discusses quite a similar use case